iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - lazy (adjective)
 - dog (noun)

+### **Word Embedding**
+- Allows the computer to understand the meaning and relationships between words.
+- Represents words as vectors in a high-dimensional space.
+- Position in the vector space encodes semantic relationships.
+- Words with similar meanings are positioned closer together in space.

 <h3 name="vector">Vectorization</h3>

 - Converting textual data to numerical vectors (list of numbers) that an algorithm and ML model can understand and process.
 - It's like translating human language into a format that ML algorithms can use.

 **Common vectorization techniques:**
-1. Bag-of-Words (BoW): Represents documents based on word frequency (How many times the word appears in the document)
+1. **Bag-of-Words (BoW):** Represents documents based on word frequency (How many times the word appears in the document)
-2. Term Frequency-Inverse Document Frequency (TF-IDF)
+2. **Term Frequency-Inverse Document Frequency (TF-IDF)**
-3. Word Embeddings: Words with similar meanings are positioned closer together in the space, capturing relationships and context.
+3. **Word Embeddings:** Words with similar meanings are positioned closer together in the space, capturing relationships and context.
+4. **Word2Vec:** Predicting Context.
+5. **GloVe:** Analyzing Co-occurrence Probabilities.

 <h3 name="bag">Bag of Words (BoW)</h3>